thevoid12/braincells/security/certificate.md

 ssh-keygen -f /etc/ssh/ssh_ca -C "Certificate Authority" -N ""

 ```
+The flags -C and -N mean:

+**-C** "Certificate Authority":
+This adds a comment to the key.
+It's typically used to help identify the purpose of the key.
+In this case, the comment is "Certificate Authority".
+This is just metadata and doesn't affect functionality.

+**-N** "":
+This sets the passphrase for the private key.
+An empty string "" means no passphrase is set, so the private key will not be encrypted.
+This is often used for automation, but it has security implications—anyone who gets the private key can use it without needing a password.

 **/etc/ssh/ssh_ca:** Path to the CA private key.
 **/etc/ssh/ssh_ca.pub:** CA public key.